Yiwei Chen

 News

-• 2025-05 Unlearn Detection focusing on the detecting unlearning traces in LLM from model outputs!
+• 2025-05 Unlearning Isn't Invisible focusing on the detecting unlearning traces in LLM from model outputs!

 • 2025-03 Safety Mirage focusing on the application of machine unlearning on VLM safety alignment, which is the first project during my PhD journey!